akatzke/HerediClassify/docs/moduls.rst

 BP5
 ~~~
-Attention: BP5 in it's original ACMG definition is not implemented.
+Attention: BP5 in its original ACMG definition is not implemented.
 Only the adaptation made in the gene-specific recommendations for BRCA1 and BRCA2 is implemented.

 - BP5_enigma